 Coveside is a stylish Bed and Breakfast in Maine.
 We are open year-round* for your enjoyment.
 Coveside is set on a rocky cove, near the hamlet of Five Islands in Georgetown, Maine.
 Every guest room has a view of the working lobster dock across our cove, and beyond to Sheepscot Bay.
 In addition to lobster boats, neighbors on the cove include gulls, heron, osprey, a resident eagle, even an occasional moose.
 We strive to be environmentally friendly in all aspects of our operation and have been designated an “Environmental Leader” by the State of Maine, and recognized as a “Green Leader” by TripAdvisor.
 Our location is secluded and serene, yet the attractions of Boothbay Harbor, Freeport, Camden, and the bustle of Maine’s coastal highway, Route 1, are within easy reach.

-Since the summer of 1998, Coveside B&B has welcomed more than a thousand visitors to this quiet cove in mid-coast Maine.
+Since the summer of 1998, Coveside B&B has welcomed thousands of visitors to this quiet cove in mid-coast Maine.
 Bob Doucette recently purchased the B&B in 2019 following a career as an Association Management Executive with several large professional societies in Washington, D.C.
 A native of Maine, he grew up 30 miles from Georgetown and has many fond memories of day trips for lobster, the beach, and summer vacations on this special part of the Maine Coast.